fbpx

 Amantacha – a unit and a bridge picture of the unit during fall

 Wet feet and lost luggage affected Amantacha’s popularity.
-It also had competition from Raganeau and Teondecorum if one wanted to be in a tree house unit (Garnier was rebuilt during this time and its design was a total game changer.)
+It also had competition from Raganeau and Teondecoren if one wanted to be in a tree house unit (Garnier was rebuilt during this time and its design was a total game changer.)

 Amantacha campers now had to walk from Tekakwitha to their unit OR they could use an ingenious idea that sounded good on paper.
 A cable was strung close to where the old bridge was located.
 A little ferry was built and campers pulled themselves across to the other side.
 The ferry held about 4 campers.
 There was no luggage haul in those days.
 On Sunday, campers and their families would load up all of the camper luggage on the ferry.
 Legend has it that most luggage and campers safely arrived at Amantacha, BUT not all campers and luggage were successful in landing camper and luggage to Amantacha!